Kerbalism/Kerbalism/GameData/Kerbalism/README.md

 ## Disclaimer and license

-This mod is released under the [Unlicense], which mean it's in the public domain.
+This mod is released under the [0BSD license](https://tldrlegal.com/license/bsd-0-clause-license), which mean it's in the public domain.

 It includes [MiniAVC].
 If you opt-in, it will use the Internet to check whether there is a new version available.
 Data is only read from the Internet and no personal information is sent.
 For more control, download the full [KSP-AVC Plugin].